 A Call Out, Mt.
 Lafayette

-As we make our way up the mountain we make small talk, making sure we all have the gear to be above tree line all night in the fog, wind and rain.
-We are now about an hour into our hike up the mountain when we get word the the 14 year old girl was found on the summit off trail and is being taken down to the Hut.
+As we make our way up the mountain we make small talk.
+Making sure we all have the gear to be above tree line all night in the fog, wind and rain.
+We are now about an hour into our hike up the mountain, when we get word the the 14 year old girl was found on the summit off trail.
+And she is being taken down to the Hut.
 We all give a shout out of joy and thank the lord that she was found safe and alive.
 As a group and on the trail our team leader gives us a little talk or a little food for thought, about making sure that when we come out on these missions that we come prepared and we work as a team.
 This is a awesome group of women, men, young and old that I’m proud to be part of.

 Back story of this incident is that this girl was from a large group of 40 students and 7 chaperones and that somehow 4 of them had gotten separated from their group and then she got separated and ended up off trail from the other three.
 Luckily she was found within a short reasonable time as the conditions on the mountain this night could have taken her life.